 HEART – Helping you live independently at home

-Housing Grants and other Assistance
+Housing grants and other assistance

 Local councils are under an obligation to provide grants for adaptations for residents who privately own their own home.
-Forms of assistance include grants, loans, practical help and advice in relation to any factor affecting the conditons of the home.
+Forms of assistance include grants, loans, practical help and advice in relation to any factor affecting the conditions of the home.

 In order to provide the wider discretionary assistance the councils must adopt a policy that provides details of what assistance is available.